merongivian/negasonic/README.md

 Ruby DSL for music live coding in the browser, you can play with it in the [online editor](https://negasonic.herokuapp.com/)

-**DISCLAIMER:** This is pretty alpha, so use with care if you plan to use it for real performances... otherwise have fun!
+**DISCLAIMER:** This is pretty alpha, so use with care if you plan to use it for real performances...
+Otherwise have fun!

 ## Usage